edk0/spy/doc/intro.rst

    any true value, the data passes through, but if it returns a false value :const:`spy.DROP` is returned instead.

+.. option:: --keywords <fragment>, -m <fragment>

+   executes the fragment using its own input value as the local scope, which must be a :term:`mapping`.
+Names from the global scope (but not ``pipe``) are still available unless shadowed by keys in the input mapping.

 .. option:: --many <fragment>, -m <fragment>

    calls :func:`spy.many` with the return value of the fragment (which must